-Whether it’s a toy, bubble bath or music, distracting your little one at bath-time may be the key to helping them overcome their new-found fear.
+Whether it’s a toy, waterproof bath book, bath crayons or music, distracting your little one at bath-time may be the key to helping them overcome their new-found fear.
 If your munchkin has a favourite character from a TV show or loves certain animals, invest in a related toy that they are only allowed if they brave the bath.
 Or just something for pure fun, such as this 7 in 1 activity octopus, stored with a selection of other toys.
 For some toddlers this might be enough incentive for them to get back in the water.

 Playing music while they have a splash might be another solution – encourage them to sing along with their favourite songs.
 Hopefully then they will begin to associate playing, singing and fun with the bath again.

 Bubbles are another good idea, or bath bombs which are a particular favourite in our house!
 Although some babies freak out that they can’t see the bottom of the bath, which is something to keep in mind.
 Also, bubble baths aren’t generally recommended for younger babies.